SAP-samples/cloud-abap-rap/README.md

 - table
 - cds_view

+### Optional parameters of the root node

+#### ""draftenabled"

+Using the boolean parameter **draftenabled** you can specify that the generated RAP object supports draft.

+Please note that for a draft enabled scenario you have to specifiy the names of the draft tables for each node of the compostion tree.

+#### "transportrequest"

+You can now provide the name of a transport request that shall be used for all objects that are being generated.
+If no transport request is specified the RAP Generator will first search for any modifiable transport that fits to the transport layer of the package which belongs to the developer.

+If not such transport is found a new transport request is being created.

 #### “suffix” and “prefix”
 These are optional parameters that can be used to tweak the names of the repository objects.